magicblock-labs/solana-generals/README.md

 npm run dev
 ```

-You can then head to: https://www.testnetfaucet.org/ to get some testnet SOL you can use to fund your player's account to start testing.
+You can then head to: https://faucet.solana.com/ to get some devnet SOL you can use to fund your player's account to start testing.

 # Code organization